Category Archive: El Paso Makes News

 Previously, Dr. Espalin was a tenured Associate Professor in the Aerospace and Mechanical Engineering Department at The University of Texas at El Paso (UTEP).
 He developed and taught courses focused on AM while maintaining a research portfolio funded in the amount of approximately $22M (over seven years).
 Through these research efforts, he collaborated with organizations such as the National Nuclear Security Administration, Department of Energy (DOE), Air Force Research Laboratory (AFRL), Lockheed Martin Corporation, Honeywell, and Raytheon.

 “I am excited to work with the highly motivated team at NCDMM and leverage my education and research background to strengthen and grow the El Paso region, its manufacturers, and suppliers to better enable their participation in defense manufacturing,” stated Dr. Espalin.
-“I consider it an honor to join this commitment to advancing the region’s aerospace, defense, and advanced manufacturing ecosystem through education and workforce development, fostering business opportunities, and diversifying the nation’s defense industrial base.”
+“I consider it an honor to join this commitment to advancing the region’s aerospace, defense, and advanced manufacturing industrial base through education and workforce development, fostering business opportunities, and diversifying the nation’s defense industrial base.”

 Dr. Espalin holds a bachelor’s, master’s, and doctorate in Mechanical Engineering from UTEP.
 His graduate studies focused on the development of hardware and software for hybrid AM technologies that combined AM with machining, ultrasonic processing, microdispensing, and electronics integration.
 His research is well documented through numerous patents and in high-impact academic journals (e.g., The International Journal of Advanced Manufacturing Technology and The Additive Manufacturing Journal); and has inspired work in the burgeoning area of hybrid manufacturing.